rodekruis/automated-building-detection/README.md

 ## End-to-end example
 How to use these tools?
 We take as example [a small Dutch town](https://en.wikipedia.org/wiki/Giethoorn); to predict the buildings in another area, simply change the input AOI (you can create your own using e.g. [geojson.io](http://geojson.io/)).

-Detailed explanation on usage and parameters of the different commands is given in the subdirectories `abd_utils` and `neat_eo`.
+Detailed explanation on usage and parameters of the different commands is given in the subdirectories `abd_utils` and `abd_model`.

 2. Add you Bing Maps Key in `abd_utils/src/abd_utils/.env` (the Docker container has [vim](https://www.vim.org/) pre-installed)
 3. Download the images of the AOI, divided in [tiles](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames)